nshaud/DeepNetsForEO/README.md

 ```
 ## License

-Code (scripts and Jupyter notebooks) are released under the MIT license for non-commercial and research purposes **only**.
+Code (scripts and Jupyter notebooks) are released under the GPLv3 license for non-commercial and research purposes **only**.
 For commercial purposes, please contact the authors.

 ![https://creativecommons.org/licenses/by-nc-sa/3.0/](https://i.creativecommons.org/l/by-nc-sa/3.0/nl/88x31.png) The network weights are released under Creative-Commons BY-NC-SA.
 For commercial purposes, please contact the authors.